mjhorvath/Mikali-Map-Collection-for-HWRM/DataMikaliMaps/HWR_MikaliMaps_readme.txt

 vs. bottom.

 (4P) METABALL MADNESS *
 A 4-player map created using the blob and metaball functions.
 Teams are random.

+(4P) METABALLS II *
+A 4-player map created using the blob and metaball functions.
+Teams are random.

 (4P) PLASMA GLOBE